teresafrancis18/AutomationProjects/README.md

 > mvn clean test -Dwebdriver.chrome.driver="path of chromedriver.exe"

 Test Results will be published as .html in target folder in the below path:
 > target/surefire-reports/emailable-report.html.
-Sample File id provided.
+Sample File is provided.

 # Test Execution Option 2 - using Eclipse IDE and TestNG